Good Rifles For Deer Hunting

 Browning BAR

 Not everyone wants a bolt-action.
 Some hunters want rapid follow-up shots, and the Browning BAR has perhaps the best legacy of any semi-auto deer rifle.
 With a reputation for better accuracy and reliability than other lower-priced alternatives, the BAR is worth saving up for.
 Depending what model you want, there’s a wide choice of chamberings.
-Most of the BARs you see in the wild are in .30-06 or 7mm Magnum, but the BAR Mark III also comes in softer-shooting .243 or .270 if you want less recoil.
+Most of the BARs you see in the wild are in .30-06 or 7mm Magnum, but the BAR also comes in softer-shooting .243 or .270 if you want less recoil.
 The gas-operated action will also absorb some of the kick.
-These are heavy, expensive guns, but they are probably the premier conventional semi-auto hunting rifle in North America right now—if you get into the world of ARs, that’s another story entirely.
+These are heavy, expensive guns, but they are probably the premier conventional semi-auto hunting rifle in North right now—if you get into the world of ARs, that’s another story entirely.

 Browning BAR